Is Your Baby Getting Enough Breast Milk?

 When should I call a midwife or doctor?

-Reach out the same day if your baby has fewer than 6 wet diapers after the first week, hasn't returned to birth weight by 2 weeks, is hard to rouse or unusually sleepy, shows signs of dehydration (sunken fontanelle, dry mouth, no tears when crying), or seems unsatisfied after most feeds with poor weight gain.
+Reach out the same day if your baby has fewer than 6 wet nappies after the first week, hasn't returned to birth weight by 2 weeks, is hard to rouse or unusually sleepy, shows signs of dehydration (sunken fontanelle, dry mouth, no tears when crying), or seems unsatisfied after most feeds with poor weight gain.
 Early support makes the biggest difference.